-A HISTORY OF ROME .- First a camp ; then a forumum then a palace ; then a church ; now a ruin.
-SHARY .- What must be the state of the Protectioniani members in the House, when the head is Dizzy?
+A HISTORY OF ROME.-First a camp; then a forum; then a palace; then a church; now a ruin.

-GOI & GREAT LENGTHS .- The longest American yarn upopp ecord is the mile-and-a-half of rope which Captain Seabuibu let the sea serpent out with.
+SHARY.-What must be the state of the Protectionist members in the House, when the head is Dizzy?

-ONE WAY OF EFFECTING SILENCE. - The French senatorto re not to talk.
-Louis Napoleon has taken very good carca of this, for he has given them a Constitution not worth talltal ng about.
+GOING GREAT LENGTHS .- The longest American yarn upon record is the mile-and a half of rope which Captain Seabury let the sea serpent out with.

-MUCH ADD ABOUT NOTHING. - The Protectionists an a very anxiously asking, what the Ministers mean to do.
-W W can give no answer.
-They mean to do the country if the the can; and if not, they will do the Protectionists.
+ONE WAY OF EFFECTING SILENCE.-The French senators are not to talk.
+Louis Napoleon has taken very good care of this, for he has given them a Constitution not worth talking about.

-A BLACK JOB .- If it should turn out that Mr. Di Di raeli means positively to propose a tax on fuel, he may tay sure that in curtailing the public of their coals, he will ver ver speedily get the sack.
+MUCH ADO ABOUT NOTHING. - The Protectionists are very anxiously asking, what the Ministers mean to do.
+We can give no answer.
+They mean to do the country if they can; and if not, they will do the Protectionists.

-IN THE NAME OF CHARITY .- Perhaps it is wrong to Ito hard upon the Disraeli Ministry; for we should recolleolle the legal maxim, which charitably tells us, " No Ministnist is responsible for its acts until it has attained its Majority rity
+A BLACK JOB .- If it should turn out that Mr. Disraeli means positively to propose a tax on fuel, he may be sure that in curtailing the public of their coals, he will very speedily get the sack.

-A DESPERATE THROW .- The Protectionists are na ura ura anxious to postpone, as long as they can, the processcess throwing themselves upon the country ; for they know piw p fectly well that the country will throw them off agi agi immediately.
+IN THE NAME OF CHARITY .- Perhaps it is wrong to be hard upon the Disraeli Ministry; for we should recollect the legal maxim, which charitably tells us, "No Ministry is responsible for its acts until it has attained its Majority !

-CRIFS FOR THE COUNTRY PARTY .- Two mottoes are to e to nscribed on the Protectionist hanner viz -Rally row ro the Crown, = 51. !-Remember your Duty, = Do. ! !
+A DESPERATE THROW .- The Protectionists are naturally anxious to postpone, as long as they can, the process of throwing themselves upon the country ; for they know perfectly well that the country will throw them off again immediately.
+CRIES FOR THE COUNTRY PARTY .- Two mottoes are to be inscribed on the Protectionist banner : viz .- Rally round the Crown, = 59. !- Remember your Duty, = Do. !

-JOE MILLER .- The remains of this patriarch of pune and iokes, hitherto peaceably resting in the burial ground in Portugal-street will now be disturbed to make way for the new buildings of King's College Hospital.
-Surely "Old Joe "ought not to be carted away, and shot as rubbish.
-Some plain memorial of him might soon be raised if an appeal were made to the public, and if every one whose conscience told bim he had ever been indebted to Miller would subscribe only a penny to the memorial fund the requsite sum would soon be collected .- Notes and Queries
+JOE MILLER.-The remains of this patriarch of puns and jokes, hitherto peaceably resting in the burial-ground in Portugal-street will now be disturbed to make way for the new buildings of King's College Hospital.
+Surely "Old Joe " ought not to be carted away, and shot as rubbish.
+Some plain memorial of him might soon be raised if an appeal were made to the public, and if every one whose conscience told him he had ever been indebted to.
+Miller would subscribe only a penny to the memorial fund the requsite sum would soon be collected. -Notes and Queries

-THE CABINET ECONOMIST .- If you want your breadread rise, you must ferment the country ; but it is doubtfuibtfui the attempt will succeed even then; and at any rate rate bread will turn out heavy-and, ultimately, turn out yout your
+THE CABINET ECONOMIST .- If you want your bread to rise, you must ferment the country ; but it is doubtful if the attempt will succeed even then; and at any rate the bread will turn out heavy-and, ultimately, turn out you.

-AN AUSTRIAN CHANGE .- We are told that the Empelmpe: of Austria, in his late visit to Venice, out of complimplim to the Crown Prince of Russia, "appeared in Russian than un form."
-Then, it seems that on great occasions, "s, "in leopard can change its spots.'
+AN AUSTRIAN CHANGE .- We are told that the Emperor of Austria, in his late visit to Venice, out of compliment to the Crown Prince of Russia, " appeared in Russian uniform."
+Then, it seems that on great occasions, "the leopard can change its spots."

-PARADOXES OF THE EXCHEQUER.-The revenue deriv deriv from taxes on knowledge is small, which seems a satireiatires the country ; but as the imposts in themselves are heat heat the joke may rather be said to be against the governmenment and yet, unfortunately at the expense of the people.
+PARADOXES OF THE EXCHEQUER.-The revenue derived from taxes on knowledge is small, which seems a satire on the country ; but as the imposts in themselves are heavy, the joke may rather be said to be against the government and yet, unfortunately at the expense of the people.

-THE UNKINDEST CUT OF ALL .- The Earl of Derby coby com refers the cause of Free Trade versus Protection to n to settled by the Arbitration of "the intelligent portiorortion the community."
-Now, this is really too bad : for : for course, it is virtually excluding his friends, the (oratoric Distressed Agriculturists, from having any voice at all in all int decision.
+THE UNKINDEST COT OF ALL.-The Earl of Derby coolly refers the cause of Free Trade versus Protection to be settled by the Arbitration of "the intelligent portion of the community."
+Now, this is really too bad : for, of course, it is virtually excluding his friends, the (oratorically) Distressed Agriculturists, from having any voice at all in the decision.